-The existing literature considers three basic approaches flow-table aggregation [11], flow-rule partitioning [12], and flow aggregation [13] for handling the capacity constraint of SDN switches.
-However, the lack of uniformity in handling flowrules, which are generated from heterogeneous IoT applications, is evident in these approaches.
+The existing literature considers three basic approaches - flow-table aggregation [11], flow-rule partitioning [12] and flow aggregation [13] for handling the capacity constraint of SDN switches.
+However, the lack of uniformity in handling flow-rules, which are generated from heterogeneous IoT applications, is evident in these approaches.
 Additionally, these approaches are not flexible enough to provide rule-space and reduce table miss according to the network demand.
 In this paper, we propose a scheme, named TERM, to increase the scalability of SDN switches and reduce the Packet-In message count.

-B. Contribution
+1.2 Contribution

-The primary contributions of this paper are listed as follows.
+The primary contributions of this work are listed below.